11ty/11ty-website/src/docs/global-installation.md

 _Don’t include `~ $` when you run these commands._

-{% codewithprompt "cmdhomedir", "first" %}
+{% codewithprompt "cmdhomedir" %}
 npm install -g @11ty/eleventy
 {% endcodewithprompt %}

 The above adds an `eleventy` command that you can use in any directory.

-{% codewithprompt "cmdhomedir", "first" %}
+{% codewithprompt "cmdhomedir" %}
 eleventy --version
 {% latestVersion versions, config, "" %}
 {% endcodewithprompt %}

 Alternatively, it’s worthwhile to note that installation (global or local) is not required at all to run Eleventy, but suffers the same long-term versioning problems noted above.
 With that in mind, you can use `npx` to run Eleventy directly (included with `npm`):

-{% codewithprompt "cmdhomedir", "first" %}
+{% codewithprompt "cmdhomedir" %}
 npx @11ty/eleventy
 {% endcodewithprompt %}